 Salaries are rising, and competition for skilled talent is heating up as companies expand their teams.
 Although that means it may be easier to find a job, you'll still need a top-notch resume to land the position you want most.
-Here are tips to help you highlight skills on your resume to stand out from the competition in 2020.
+Here are tips to help you highlight skills on your resume to stand out from the competition.

 This blog will show you: